-- You can peel and dice the onion the day before and keep in an airtight container.
+- You can peel and dice the onion the day before and keep it in an airtight container.

 - Wash, peel and grate the carrot up to a day before and keep in an airtight container.

 - What to do with leftovers?
-You can reheat in a pan with a splash of water or you can convert these into handheld patties.
+You can reheat them in a pan with a splash of water or you can convert these into handheld patties.